 If a very thick layer of Spanish finish is being applied for a heavy pattern, wiping over the undulations using a wet soft bristled paint brush can help to soften the surface before it is sponged.

-Spanish Finish must be finished with two coats of Plastershield100% acrylic paint or an approved latex exterior paint system in accordance with the paint specification.
+Spanish Finish must be finished with one coat of Acratex 501/10 Green Render Sealer followed by two coats of 955 Acrashield Advance acrylic paint paint system in accordance with the paint specification.